 In 2019, we conducted Training to Promote Understanding of the Asahi Group Human Rights Principles and LGBT Sensitivity Training for managers associated with personnel and general affairs at our operating companies in Japan.

-In 2020, we are offering e-Learning for human rights and basic knowledge concerning LGBT to all officers and employees of our operating companies in Japan.
+In 2020, we are offering e-Learning on basic knowledge of human rights and LGBT to all officers and employees of our operating companies in Japan.
 We aim to create a comfortable working environment for everyone that respects the human rights and diversity of individuals and is free of discrimination, in order to continually enhance corporate value.

 The Asahi Group conducts the Universal Manners Test organized by the NPO Japan Universal Manners Association for employees.